-(c) The implementation of these guidelines will be spread over a period of six(6) months to ensure seamless transition.
+- (a) The provisions of these framework, especially as it relates to structure, shall not for now apply to Mobile banking services.
+The providers of these services are directly licensed by the Central Bank of Nigeria, hence present operational status is maintained. - (b) The implementation of these guidelines will be spread over a period of six (6) months to ensure seamless transition.
 Those offering services that they are not licensed for must wind down within this period.
-Application for new licenses, setting up subsidiaries, installing new infrastructure, technical and procedural alignment of access will also take place during this transition period.

-(d) Self-regulation: The 'Industry Code of Practice' being developed by the Industry working group on VAS will form an addendum to the framework.
-The report will address outstanding issues such as Short codes plan, the management of short codes, advertising ethics, use of long codes/premium numbers for VAS, Vanity numbers etc. However, pending harmonization, the provision of the framework shall take precedence.

-(f) Telecommunications is a fast-changing and technology-driven industry where new issues arise at regular intervals.
+Application for new licenses, setting up subsidiaries, installing new infrastructure, technical and procedural alignment of access will also take place during this transition period. - (c) Self-regulation: The 'Industry Code of Practice' being developed by the Industry working group on VAS will form an addendum to the framework.
+The report will address outstanding issues such as Short codes plan, the management of short codes, advertising ethics, use of long codes/premium numbers for VAS, Vanity numbers etc. However, pending harmonization, the provision of the framework shall take precedence. - (d) Telecommunications is a fast-changing and technology-driven industry where new issues arise at regular intervals.
 It is therefore impracticable and unrealistic to establish future-proof regulations that will be applicable to log-term industry dynamics.
 The Commission will constantly monitor the market and address new technical, commercial and competition issues as they arise including disruptive technology-enabled services like OTT and other such matters.
 Industry players are also encouraged to bring emerging issues to the attention of the Commission for regulatory intervention and also to seek clarification on ambiguous issues or matters on which the framework is silent, rather than risk regulatory infraction by taking things for granted or making assumptions.